Are You a Victim of Family Violence?

 Family law proceedings

 If you are in a family violence situation and have children, you may want to consider initiating family law proceedings to formalise arrangements for the care of the children in the future.
-You may also benefit from advice about the potential to obtain financial orders from the Family Law Courts if you are going through a separation.
+You may also benefit from advice about the potential to obtain financial orders from the Federal Circuit and Family Court of Australia if you are going through a separation.

 If you require legal advice in relation to a family violence matter or any other legal matter, please contact Go To Court Lawyers.